-- Keep your suitcases away from televisions! – This may sound strange but it makes perfect sense when you know a bit about how bed bugs track their food source – us!
+This may sound strange but it makes perfect sense when you know a bit about how bed bugs track their food source – us!
 Bed bugs are attracted to a number of things for feeding, one of them is temperature.
-Even today’s LCD TV’s emit a bit of heat, that heat often tricks bed bugs into thinking that it’s a human (food!) and they will often seek out that heat to feed.
+Even today’s LCD TVs emit a bit of heat, and heat often tricks bed bugs into thinking that it’s a human (food!) and they will often seek out that heat to feed.
 If your suitcase is in close proximity to a TV there’s a good chance a bed bug may find its way there.

 What Do I Do When We Return Home?

 Bed bugs are not only found in hotel rooms!
 People get bed bugs from all sorts of places – especially from public spaces.

 It’s not uncommon to be exposed to bed bugs on an airplane, a movie theatre, doctor’s office… anywhere that the public congregates so there are some basic things you can do when returning home from any sort of trip to mitigate ending up with an infestation at home.

 1. DO NOT bring your suitcases inside and put them on the bed to unpack!